-Sam Smith Shares the ‘Body Trauma’ He Experienced as a Child With Shirtless Photo
+Sam Smith Shares the ‘Body Trauma’ They Experienced as a Child With Shirtless Photo

-Sam Smith is fighting back against his lifelong struggle with self-image.
+Sam Smith is fighting back against their lifelong struggle with self-image.

-The four-time Grammy winner shared a shirtless photo of himself on Instagram, opening up about his struggle with disordered eating, self-image and experiencing “body trauma” as a child.
+The four-time Grammy winner shared a shirtless photo of themself on Instagram, opening up about their struggle with disordered eating, self-image and experiencing “body trauma” as a child.

 “Yesterday I decided to fight the f*ck back,” Smith wrote.
 “Reclaim my body and stop trying to change this chest and these hips and these curves that my mum and dad made and love so unconditionally.”